Travelers, tourists, explorers. Amateurs and professionals alike, anyone who loves traveling hopes to capture amazing photos during their journey.

 The telephoto lens allows you to photograph a distant subject or to enlarge it within our image.
 Although it lets us capture elements far away from us, this does not mean that the effect is identical to getting closer to the subject.
 The amazing thing about these optics is the effect of “compression of the planes.”
 Basically, they make the distances between various framed objects less evident, “squeezing” them towards each other.
 Because of this property, the telephoto lenses have a narrow view, separating distant objects from the background.

 A telephoto lens has a longer focal length than normal lenses, so all optics over 50mm are considered telephoto.
-Apexel 60MM Telephoto Lens is perfect for taking photos of wildlife and portrait.
+Universal Clip 2x Portrait Telephoto Lens for iPhone is perfect for taking photos of wildlife and portrait.
 The glasses offer a 2x magnification of the subject without deforming the image for a crisp and sharp result.

 Mobile macro lens